Gabe Vincent NBA Playoffs Player Props: Heat vs. Bucks

 - Vincent is averaging 5.1 three-point field goal attempts per game this season, which is 12.3% of his team's tries from beyond the arc.

-- Vincent's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Bucks have a middling offense in terms of tempo, ranking 12th with 102.4 possessions per contest.
+- Vincent's opponents, the Bucks, have a neutral offensive tempo, averaging 102.4 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- Allowing 44.2 rebounds per game, the Bucks are the 20th-ranked squad in the NBA.
+- On the glass, the Bucks are 20th in the league, conceding 44.2 rebounds per game.

-- Conceding 23.9 assists per game, the Bucks are the fifth-ranked squad in the league.
+- The Bucks are the fifth-ranked squad in the NBA, allowing 23.9 assists per contest.

-- The Bucks give up 12.1 made 3-pointers per contest, 11th-ranked in the league.
+- Looking at 3-pointers, the Bucks are 11th in the league, giving up 12.1 makes per contest.

 Gabe Vincent vs. the Bucks